 Our team may hold some information about you and this document outlines how that information is used, who we may share that information with, how we keep it secure (confidential) and what your rights are in relation to this.

-Records are retained in accordance with the retention and disposal schedule in the Records Management Code of Practice for Health and Social Care 2016.
+Records are retained in accordance with the retention and disposal schedule in the Records Management Code of Practice 2021.
 Further information is available here.

 What kind of information we use

 We do not collect data from patients and we only collect data from researchers or NHS staff if they apply for a Research Passport or Letter of Access.
 We may also hold contact information for researchers, NHS staff, or third parties.

 Personal data, data which relates to a living individual who: